jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 ..
 Note::
-   You must call ``set_row()`` or ``set_column()`` before ``insert_image()``
-   if you wish to change the default dimensions of any of the rows or columns that the image occupies.
-The height of a row can also change if you use a font that is larger than the default or have text wrapping turned on.
-   This in turn will affect the scaling of your image.
-To avoid this you should explicitly set the height of the row using ``set_row()`` if it contains a font size that will change the row height.
+  The scaling of a image may be affected if is crosses a row that has its default height changed due to a font that is larger than the default font size or that has text wrapping turned on.
+To avoid this you should explicitly set the height of the row using ``set_row()`` if it crosses an inserted image.

 Inserting images into headers or a footers isn't supported.